Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Demonstrations of the Method

 { Prior work has provided mixed evidence on the stability of SAE concepts ~\citep{paulo2025sparse,menon2025analyzing}.
 We therefore set out to evaluate the stability and generalizability of CG findings. }

-{ \paragraph{A Model-Specific SAE Is Not Necessary, and Different SAEs Can Yield Similar Results.} We tested whether the CG insights derived from Llama 3.1 8B using its own model-specific SAE align with those obtained through Gemma 2 2B activations and SAE.
+{ \paragraph{A Model-Specific SAE Is Not Necessary, and Different SAEs Can Yield Similar Results.} We compared CG insights derived from Llama 3.1 8B using its own model-specific SAE, vs those obtained through Gemma 2 2B activations and SAE.
 As shown in Figures~\ref{fig:overall_coverage} and~\ref{fig:overall_performance}, the overall shape and medians of the score distributions were similar, especially considering the difference in dictionary sizes (Llama's SAE contains 2.8x more concepts than Gemma's).
 When comparing the best- and worst-performing concepts, we observed clear correspondences and similar interpretive insights, as shown in Table~\ref{tab:llama_gemma_concepts}.
 This suggests that CG can yield meaningful insights even for LLMs \emph{without} their own pre-trained SAE and demonstrates the overall stability of the method.
 Nonetheless, we expect that a model-specific SAE with a larger dictionary still offers the most precise and grounded results. }

+{ We emphasize that this cross-SAE robustness is \emph{qualitative}, at the level of themes, rather than exact concept-by-concept identity.
+The two SAEs slice the same semantic regions at different granularities (e.g., Llama's \conc{\textbf{(2872)}} ``\texttt{Explaining time requirements and duration}'' aligns with Gemma's broader \conc{\textbf{(9936)}} ``\texttt{Dates and numeric sequences}''), so Table~\ref{tab:llama_gemma_concepts} should be read as showing thematic --- not bijective --- correspondences.
+This is the level of consistency required for CG's intended use as a tool for unsupervised gap discovery. }

-\paragraph{{CG Scores Are Consistent Across Perturbations}} {To assess the robustness of CG scores, we re-ran the full analysis 100 times, each time randomly dropping 20\% of the examples per benchmark.
+\paragraph{{CG Scores Are Consistent Across Perturbations}} {To assess the robustness of CG, we re-ran the full analysis 100 times, each time randomly dropping 20\% of the examples per benchmark.
 The resulting standard deviations were low: 0.014 for $\bm{\mathit{X}}_{\text{model}}$ and 0.025 for $\bm{\mathit{X}}_{\text{bench}}$ on Llama.
-This indicates that CG yields stable scores under random subsampling. }
+This suggests CG yields stable scores under random subsampling. }

 \paragraph{{CG Scores Respond to Adversarial Perturbations.}} {We conducted an adversarial ablation in which we identified the top 100 best- and worst-performing concepts, then removed the most salient 100 datapoints associated with them across all benchmarks.
 As expected, removing rows aligned with high-performing concepts lowered median $\bm{\mathit{X}}_{\text{model}}$ on average by 0.6\%, while removing those aligned with low-performing concepts increased it on average by 1.3\% (repeated across 10 repetitions).
 Despite removing less than 1\% of the testing data, we were able to make predictable and consistent changes to the overall performance, suggesting that CG surfaces meaningful concept-level information. }